Fortifications of Xi'an: History

 According to the Shenboo Atlas of 1933, in the 1930s most people lived within the perimeter of the Xi'an Wall but still there were a lot of unoccupied open areas.
 Among the visitors who came to see the Xi'an Wall were American captain (later general) Stilwell in 1922 and the Czech sinologist Jaroslav Průšek (1906–1980) in 1933.
 In 1983, the administration of the Xi'an municipality carried out more renovations and additions to the wall.
 At that time, the Yangmacheng tower, the Zhalou sluice tower, the Kuixinglou dipper tower, the Jiaolou corner tower and the Dilou defense tower were all refurbished; the crumbling parts of the rampart were changed into gates; and the moat was restored.
 In May 2005, all of Xi'an's ramparts were inter-connected.

 The Xi'an City Wall was proposed as a UNESCO World Heritage Site by the State Administration of Cultural Heritage of the People's Republic of China in 2008.
 UNESCO included the site in the tentative List of World Heritage Sites under the title "City Walls of the Ming and Qing Dynasties" as a cultural heritage designee under Criterion iii & iv.
-In March 1961, the Xi'an City Wall was fully approved as a heritage site as a National Historical and Cultural Town.
+In March 1961, the Xi'an City Wall was designated among the first Major National Historical and Cultural Sites.